 Unsurprisingly, War for the Planet of the Apes takes it.
 Despite the opening assault and final showdown, this is almost an anti-action movie.
 And the fact that it still manages to be fun as it goes out of its way to upend expectations is part of the reason it’s so successful.
 Possibly the best Western since 1993’s Tombstone, this final chapter in Caesar’s story puts a poignant bookend on what has proven to be the most consistently great trilogy of all time.

-While Kong: Skull Island was better than it should have been and I find myself pulling up YouTube and re-watching two of the central action scenes (the helicopter fight and the Skullcrawler fight) on a semi-monthly basis.
+On the other hand Kong: Skull Island was better than it should have been and I find myself pulling up YouTube and re-watching two of the central action scenes (the helicopter fight and the Skullcrawler fight) on a semi-monthly basis.
 But War for the Planet of the Apes is the full package and has the emotional core that often elevates good genre films to great genre films.
 Strong performances, a thoughtful story, and perfect visual effects make this easily the best monkey movie of the year (and one of the best non-monkey movies as well).

 Be sure to check out the rest of our 2017 Dueling Movies articles HERE.